-- Line 1 Enter the total amount of replacement tax you expect to owe for this tax year (including recapture of investment credits using Schedule 4255, surcharge from the sale of assets by gaming licensee, and pass-through withholding payments you will owe on behalf of your members on Schedule B). - Line 2 Enter the total amount of replacement tax paid, the total amount of prepayments you made, and any overpayment you elected to be credited for this tax year. - Line 3 Enter the total amount of pass-through withholding made on your behalf reported to you on Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, or K-1-T, Beneficiary's Share of Income and Deductions. - Line 4 Enter the amount of any previous tax payment you have made for this tax year. - Line 5 Enter the amount of any estimated replacement tax investment credits from Form IL-477, Replacement Tax Investment Credit. - Line 6 Add Lines 2 through 5.
+- Line 1 Enter the total amount of replacement tax you expect to owe for this tax year (including recapture of investment credits using Schedule 4255 and pass-through withholding payments you will owe on behalf of your members or PTE tax you elect to pay on Schedule B). - Line 2 Enter the total amount of replacement tax paid, the total amount of prepayments you made, and any overpayment you elected to be credited for this tax year. - Line 3 Enter the total amount of pass-through withholding made on your behalf reported to you on Illinois Schedule(s) K-1-P or K-1-T. - Line 4 Enter the amount of any previous tax payment you have made for this tax year. - Line 5 Enter the amount of any estimated replacement tax investment credits from Form IL-477, Replacement Tax Investment Credit. - Line 6 Add Lines 2 through 5.
 This is your total tax payments and credits. - Line 7 Subtract Line 6 from Line 1.
 This is your tentative tax due.
-If Line 7 is \$1 or more, you must pay electronically at Tax.Illiois.gov or use Form IL-1065-V to pay the amount due.
+If Line 7 is \$1 or more, you must pay the amount due.
 If Line 7 is less than \$1, you do not have to pay.
-Do not attach your federalForm 7004 to your Form IL-1065-V.
+Do not attach your federal Form 7004 to your Form IL-1065-V.

-≡Note Pay electronically at Tax.Illinois.gov or use next tax year's Form IL-1065-V, Payment Voucher for Partnership Replacement Tax.
+=Note→ Pay electronically at tax.illinois.gov or use next tax year's Form IL-1065-V, Payment Voucher for Partnership Replacement Tax.